corinnt/dripseq-peaks/README.md

 - look into Oscar compatability
 - finish parsing input and intermediate files for `mark_duplicates`
 - add deepTools to conda env
+- finish preprocessing calls to `align_reads`, convert SAM to sorted BAM, and mark PCR duplicates
+- call peaks between treatments and